autpycool/AutPy/README.md

 ## Progress

-as of 20/11/2023, all Notebooks schould be up to date and result in 100% of the tests passed.
+As of 20/11/2023, all Notebooks schould be up to date and result in 100% of the tests passed.
 If not, let me know.